 - 1 tablespoon fresh lime juice

 Stem, seed, and rehydrate the dried chiles.
-See note, below.
+See note.
 Drain and set aside, reserving the soaking liquid.

 In a small saucepan, simmer the orange juice over medium-low heat until reduced by half; set aside.
 In the jar of a blender, puree the rehydrated chiles until smooth, adding some of the soaking water, if needed, to achieve a smooth consistency.